mersaii/alx-low_level_programming/0x03-debugging/README.md

-This is a repository about debugging in C programming language
+This is a repository about debugging